HetanshWaghela/CLAWS/README.md

 ## 🔄 How it works

 1. **Upload PDF** → Contract is processed asynchronously
-2. **Clause Detection** → 16 clause types identified using intelligent pattern matching
+2. **Clause Detection** → 16 clause types identified using pattern matching + ML fallbacks
 3. **Real-Time Highlighting** → Clauses highlighted in PDF with color coding
 4. **Interactive Q&A** → Ask questions and get intelligent responses with risk analysis
 5. **Source Citations** → All answers include contract page references and policy sources